je-censio/logger/README.md

 events per user/device/url very simple.

-The frontend is Flask (again for simplicity), although the database stuff should all be safely concurrent (although it doesn't protect some things such as a user registering multiple times).
+The frontend is Flask (again for simplicity), although the database stuff should all be safely concurrent if we wanted to use something like Tornado to handle concurrent requests.

 Endpoints that require authentication (register-device and store) use HTTP basic auth to keep things easy to play with (with curl, for example).